The Hand and Wrist

 If you’ve ever been out in the cold without gloves, you may have noticed your fingertips turn a shade of blue.
 This is due to your blood vessels narrowing and disrupting the blood flow to your fingertips.

-Arteries are blood vessels that carry oxygen-rich blood from your heart to tissues of your body.
+Arteries are blood vessels that carry oxygen-rich blood from your heart to the tissues of your body.
 The deep palmar arch extends from the radial artery, wraps around the thumb and stretches across the palm and supplies blood to the thumb and index finger.
 Extending from the ulnar artery, the superficial palmar arch also stretches across the palm.
 This artery communicates with the deep palmar arch and supplies blood to the fingers through the common digital arteries.
 The common digital arteries split near the web of the fingers to form the proper digital arteries, which split between two fingers (such as the index and middle fingers).

 Veins return deoxygenated blood towards your heart.
 Cephalic and basilic veins are the two prominent superficial veins that originate at the dorsum of the hand at the dorsal venous arch.
 The cephalic vein also arises from the dorsal venous arch and forms the anatomical snuffbox (a triangular depression on the radial, dorsal aspect of the hand) along with the radial artery and a branch of the radial nerve.